fountouras/mycal/README.md

 # mycal
-just a calculator in python i wrote in one of the worst ways possible but it works have fun
+just a calculator in python I wrote in one of the worst ways possible but it works have fun